adamehirsch/gotak/README.md

       - move may not cross a standing stone
         - UNLESS it's a capstone, by itself, landing on a standing stone
         - in which case the standing stone changes its orientation to "flat"
-- Game end conditions
+- Game end detection
-  - player has not run out of stones
+  - player has run out of stones
   - board has no blank spaces left
   - board has a road
   - board has a road for each player (unusual end condition, win goes to active player)